adgellida/data-protection-list/README.md

 In order to install them, grant the permission to install unknown applications to your browser when prompted and then, remember to withdraw it for security reasons:
 Android “Settings” > “Applications” > browser used > “installation of unknown applications”

 Remember not to connect to Aurora Store with a personal Google account.
-Use in- stead the anonymous one.
+Use instead the anonymous one.

 In order to find and install some applications from Neo Store, it is necessary to add their own repositories.
 To do that, go in Neo Store settings (top right), then under “repositories” (bottom symbol), add the repositories “DivestOS Official”, “Guardian Project Official” and the other desired ones for applications such as Bromite, Molly (Signal),